-Other expense, net
+Other (income) expense, net

-Other expense, net is comprised primarily of foreign currency exchange gains and losses generated from the settlement and remeasurement of transactions denominated in currencies other than the functional currency of our operating units, expense on the repurchase of our 2024 Notes, and interest income on invested cash.
+Other (income) expense, net is comprised primarily of foreign currency exchange gains and losses generated from the settlement and remeasurement of transactions denominated in currencies other than the functional currency of our operating units, and interest income on invested cash.
+Other (income) expense, net also includes the expense on the repurchase of our 0.250% convertible senior notes which mature on June 1, 2024, (the "2024 Notes") for the year ended December 31, 2022.